NeatU CSS Framework

 <button class="n-btn tc-white n-round-x2 bgh-azure">Normal Button</button>

-<button class="n-btn tc-white n-round-x3 bgh-red-orange">Danger Button</button>
+<button class="n-btn tc-white n-round-x3 bgh-red">Danger Button</button>

-<button class="n-btn tc-white n-round-x4 bgh-mint-green">Success Button</button>
+<button class="n-btn tc-white n-round-x4 bgh-green">Success Button</button>

 Create Buttons with Outlines